-- Selecting a radio profile via the radio menu: - a) for to Prfl and press the Menu Select button directly below Prfl to access the Profiles feature screen. - b) \blacktriangle or \checkmark to scroll through the menu selections. - c) Press the Menu Select button directly below Sel to select the required radio profile, or press the Menu Select button directly below Exit to exit the screen without making any changes.
+- Selecting a radio profile via the radio menu: - a) or to Prfl and press the Menu Select button directly below Prfl to access the Profiles feature screen.

+- c) Press the Menu Select button directly below Sel to select the required radio profile, or press the Menu Select button directly below Exit to exit the screen without making any changes.